hljames/cancer-diagnosis/Intro.md

 **Summary of model performance**: Jain and Levy [3] test multiple DCNN architectures on the DDSM dataset, and achieve 60.4% accuracy with a hand-built shallow CNN, 89.0% with AlexNet, and 92.9% with GoogleNet.
 Especially noteworthy is the fact that the GoogleNet's recall rate of 93.4% surpassed that of professional radiologists, who typically achieve recall rates that range from 74.5% to 92.3%.
 Shams et al. [7] perform simultaneous ROI-identification and classification using a model that combines CNNs and GANs, and achieve similar results of around 89% accuracy and 88.4% AOC on the DDSM.

-## Possible Methods of Interpretation/Explainability

-- Visualization of what each neuron is detecting.
-Potentially label the neurons and see which are activating in a certain classification.
-There is existing architecture for visualizing the network, but labeling the nodes might be challenging.
-[Understanding Neural Networks Through Deep Visualization
-22 Jun 2015 • Jason Yosinski • Jeff Clune • Anh Nguyen • Thomas Fuchs • Hod Lipson](https://paperswithcode.com/paper/understanding-neural-networks-through-deep)

-- Using saliency maps / smoothgrad to visualize which pixels are most important.
-This would be a great first step, but it wouldn't answer questions about *why* these pixels are important, critically not answering questions like "Is it the shape of the mass?
-The size?
-The edges?"
-[SmoothGrad: removing noise by adding noise
-12 Jun 2017 • Daniel Smilkov • Nikhil Thorat • Been Kim • Fernanda Viégas • Martin Wattenberg](https://paperswithcode.com/paper/smoothgrad-removing-noise-by-adding-noise
-)
- - An extension of this idea would be to interpret saliency maps through perterbations (like deletion, blurring, etc) [https://arxiv.org/pdf/1704.03296v3.pdf](https://arxiv.org/abs/1704.03296v3)
-    -  LIME: ["Why Should I Trust You?: Explaining the Predictions of Any Classifier" 16 Feb 2016 • Marco Tulio Ribeiro • Sameer Singh • Carlos Guestrin](https://paperswithcode.com/paper/why-should-i-trust-you-explaining-the)
-- BILE
-- SHAPELY

 ## Data Background